glygener/glycan-structure-dictionary/README.md

 4. Running AI-assisted mapping agents to (a) map synonyms to existing concepts or (b) propose creation of new canonical terms.
 5. Reconciling AI action logs into term-to-UUID mappings.
 6. Post-processing: merging multiple sources into consolidated node (master_nodes.json) and edge (master_edges.json) registries with quality checks and backups.

+> [!notes]
+> The supplementary materials documents the identification and extraction of glycan structure terms from 'The Essentials of Glycobiology' (EOG) using LLMs.
+Those terms serve as one of the main sources used to update and enrich the original GSD.

+> Varki A, Cummings RD, Esko JD, et al., editors.
+Essentials of Glycobiology [Internet].
+4th edition.
+Cold Spring Harbor (NY): Cold Spring Harbor Laboratory Press; 2022.
+Available from: https://www.ncbi.nlm.nih.gov/books/NBK579918/ doi: 10.1101/9781621824213

 ---
 ## Repository Structure